HL7/fhircast-docs/docs/specification/STU3BallotDraft.md

 ### Event Notification Request

 The HTTP request notification interaction to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
 The timestamp SHOULD be used by subscribers to establish message affinity (message ordering) through the use of a message queue.
+Subscribers SHALL ignore messages with older timestamps than the message that established the current context.
 The event identifier MAY be used to differentiate retried messages from user actions.

 #### Event Notification Request Details